Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks

 \subsection{Experimental Setup}

-\textbf{Dataset and model.} We conduct image classification using CIFAR-100~\citep{Krizhevsky2009LearningML}, Tiny-ImageNet~\citep{Le2015TinyIV}, and FEMNIST~\citep{Caldas2018LEAFAB}, adhering to the data splits provided in~\citep{Ravi2016OptimizationAA, Park2021FewRoundLF}, and adopt ResNet-18~\citep{He2015DeepRL}.
-For CIFAR-100, the dataset is divided into 80 classes for pre-training and 20 classes for downstream FL tasks, while for Tiny-ImageNet, the dataset is separated into 160 classes for pre-training and 40 classes for downstream FL tasks.
-This models a practical scenario where downstream task labels are unknown during pre-training.
-Additionally, we will explore mixed scenarios where there are overlapping classes between pre-training and downstream tasks.
-By default, we randomly select 95\% of the samples from the pre-training dataset to form the dataset for clients, while the remaining 5\% of samples constitute the server dataset.
-For FEMNIST, we report the detailed settings and results in Appendix~\ref{ap:femnist}.
+\textbf{Datasets and model.} For evaluation, we use CIFAR-100~\citep{Krizhevsky2009LearningML}, Tiny-ImageNet~\citep{Le2015TinyIV}, FEMNIST~\citep{Caldas2018LEAFAB}, and PACS~\cite{Li2017DeeperBA}, following data splits provided in~\citep{Park2021FewRoundLF}, and adopt ResNet-18~\citep{He2015DeepRL}.
+To model scenarios where downstream task labels are unknown during pre-training, we divide CIFAR-100 into 80 classes for pre-training and 20 for downstream tasks, and Tiny-ImageNet into 160 and 40 classes, respectively.
+We also explore mixed scenarios involving overlapping classes between pre-training and downstream tasks.
+Following~\cite{Yang2023OnTC,Zhang2020HybridFL}, we allocate 95\% of the samples from the pre-training dataset for clients, and the remaining 5\% form the server dataset.
+For PACS, we adopt a one-domain-leave-out setup~\cite{Li2022UncertaintyMF,Zhou2021DomainGW} using different data domains for pre-training and downstream tasks.
+Detailed dataset information is available in Appendix~\ref{ap:dataset}.

-\textbf{Pre-training phase.} We distribute the pre-training dataset to $|M| = 100$ clients following non-IID data distributions and select $|m| = 20$ participants out of the $|M|$ clients to participate in each FL round.
+\textbf{Pre-training phase.} We distribute the pre-training dataset to $|M| = 100$ clients following non-IID data partitions according to a Dirichlet distribution~\citep{Morafah2022RethinkingDH,Li2021ModelContrastiveFL}, and select $|m| = 20$ participants out of the $|M|$ clients for each FL round.
 Results with different $|m|$ and IID setups are reported throughout Appendix~\ref{ap:add_exp}.
-Each participant employs 80\% of its local data as support samples and the remaining 20\% as query samples.
-We set the number of global rounds to $T = 50$, and each round of local training takes 5 iterations for each participant.
-See Appendix~\ref{ap:dataset}-~\ref{ap:parameter} for detailed hyperparameters and compute settings.
+We adopt a standard approach commonly used in meta-learning-based research \cite{Jamal2020RethinkingCM, Shu2019MetaWeightNetLA, Park2021FewRoundLF} for support/query splitting, where we randomly partition each client's data into 80\% support and 20\% query sets.
+See Appendix~\ref{ap:dataset}-\ref{ap:parameter} for more details.